-Detailed information on the Convention, the Commission and the Preparatory Conference is available on the website of the WCPF Interim Secretariat at www.ocean-affairs.com initiatives.
+Fisheries administrations across the region are going through a process of major reform and realignment because of the shift in fisheries laws and policies from a focus on promoting fisheries development, to a focus on fisheries management and conservation, as described above.
+This is most clearly represented by the process leading to the conclusion of the WCPF Convention covering oceanic fisheries, but is also occurring in inshore fisheries.
+Most Pacific SIDS fisheries administrations initially went through a long period of focus on promoting increased fish production, often through donor-supported government-led initiatives.
 This resulted in fisheries administrations substantially involved in operating boat-building yards, fishing harbours, fish markets and government fishing, fish farming and fish processing ventures, as well as extension and training programs.
 Over the last ten years, with the shift in emphasis to fisheries conservation and management, governments have had to find more resources for monitoring, scientific analysis and consultation with stakeholders.
 This process has been complicated by the fact that many Pacific SIDS have also been going through public sector right-sizing/downsizing exercises, which have resulted in caps, or reductions of up to 50 per cent, in the number of public service posts.
 To find the additional resources for oceanic fisheries management in this setting, Pacific SIDS have been using a mix of these strategies: